Characters

 $$

 As for the solutions to this equation cf. wikipedia.
-It's probably a bit more obvious to let $\SO(3)$ and thus $G$ operate on the projective space $P^2(\R)$, because the later is the space of all rotation axes and there is no double-counting.
+It`s probably a bit more obvious to let $\SO(3)$ and thus $G$ operate on the projective space $P^2(\R)$, because the later is the space of all rotation axes and there is no double-counting.

 The orbit $Gx$ of $x\in X$ contains exactly one point if and only if $x\in X_0$.
-Hence by the previous exam $X$ is the disjoint union of $X_0$ and orbits $Gx_1,\ldots,Gx_n$, whose cardinality is divisable by $p$.
+Hence by the previous exam $X$ is the disjoint union of $X_0$ and orbits $Gx_1,\ldots,Gx_n$, whose cardinality is divisible by $p$.

 Conjugacy classes of symmetry groups

 Since every group of symmetry $G$ is a subgroup of $\OO(3)$, all elements of a conjugacy class have the same type of symmetry.
 The converse is not true in general: two symmetries in $G$ may have the same type (i.e. they may be conjugate in $\OO(3)$) but they need not be conjugate in $G$!
-Most computer algebra programs realize finite groups as subgroups of some $S(n)$ (cf. Cayley's Theorem).
+Most computer algebra programs realize finite groups as subgroups of some $S(n)$ (cf. Cayley`s Theorem).
 To get a list of representatives of all conjugacy classes of e.g. $C_{6v}$ in sage enter

 c6v=DihedralGroup(6)